Pieloth/ASUS-G713PV-fix/README.md

 | Windows version | Tested with latest French Windows 11 version|
 ## Summary of actions and tweaks performed by script
 > [!CAUTION]
 > Settings performed for nVidia HDA, Realtek HDA and for AMD Streaming Audio drivers need to be applied again each time these drivers are reinstalled, along with Adrenalin suite
 >
+> "nVidia audio", "AMD audio", and "Realtek audio" device numbers hereunder are automatically detected by script
+>
 > Just rerun the script in such case after a driver installation.